MicrosoftDocs/azure-devops-docs/docs/boards/sprints/assign-work-sprint.md

 ## Related articles

-If you need to add or rename the sprints your team uses, see [Define iteration (sprint) paths and configure team iterations](../../organizations/settings/set-iteration-paths-sprints.md).
+To add or rename the sprints your team uses, see [Define iteration (sprint) paths and configure team iterations](../../organizations/settings/set-iteration-paths-sprints.md).

 If your backlog doesn't show the work items you expect, see [Setup your Backlogs & Boards](../backlogs/set-up-your-backlog.md).